katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ## Download the docker images for ROOT and python tools and start container

-Containers for with ROOT and python libraries installed are provided for your convenience.
+Containers with ROOT and python libraries installed are provided for your convenience.
 These containers can be used in the [C++, ROOT and python tools lesson](https://cms-opendata-workshop.github.io/workshop2022-lesson-cpp-root-python/) and later on for your work with CMS open data.

 ### ROOT container